schmidtjonathan/Climate2Weather/README.md

 # Predict weather from climate

-This code accompanies the paper **"Spatiotemporally Coherent Probabilistic Generation of Weather from Climate"**, which can be found [here (arXiv)](https://arxiv.org/abs/2412.15361) ➡️ `https://arxiv.org/abs/2412.15361`
+This code accompanies the paper **"A Generative Framework for Probabilistic, Spatiotemporally Coherent Downscaling of Climate Simulation"**, which can be found [here (arXiv)](https://arxiv.org/abs/2412.15361) ➡️ `https://arxiv.org/abs/2412.15361`

 <p align="center">
   <img src="./assets/vas_storm.png" width="75%" />